JoelOtter/ic-peopletracking/README.md

 This will index all the shovel commands, with small descriptions of what the tasks do and how to invoke them.

-### Git Hooks

-Hooks are used to enforce coding styles and to enable some development interactivity that should improve productivity when working on ic-peopletracker.

-To enable hooks, please run `shovel install.git_hooks` from the project root.
-Until then, the hooks will not be active.

-Currently, the following hooks are enabled...

-`prepare-commit-msg`: used to append output from \*`ghi` to commit messages

-`pre-commit`: runs code styling checks and prompts user to accept violations

-\* `ghi` is a ruby gem to inspect github issues, and can be installed by running `gem install ghi`